emanuele-f/netwatch/README.md

 - Timeline data visualization of a specific time frame
 - Group the devices into people to get a per-person presence timeline
 - Automatically determine device name from network traffic
-- Manually assign a name to a device mac address
+- Ability to block specific devices or to authenticate them via a Captive Portal

 In order to do its job, Netwatch uses a combination of passive and active scanning techniques.
 Active scanning is only used as fallback method to verify a device presence when